Water vapor: Radar and satellite imaging

 Because water molecules absorb microwaves and other radio wave frequencies, water in the atmosphere attenuates radar signals.
 In addition, atmospheric water will reflect and refract signals to an extent that depends on whether it is vapor, liquid or solid.

 Generally, radar signals lose strength progressively the farther they travel through the troposphere.
 Different frequencies attenuate at different rates, such that some components of air are opaque to some frequencies and transparent to others.
 Radio waves used for broadcasting and other communication experience the same effect.

 Water vapor reflects radar to a lesser extent than do water's other two phases.
 In the form of drops and ice crystals, water acts as a prism, which it does not do as an individual molecule; however, the existence of water vapor in the atmosphere causes the atmosphere to act as a giant prism.

 A comparison of GOES-12 satellite images shows the distribution of atmospheric water vapor relative to the oceans, clouds and continents of the Earth.
 Vapor surrounds the planet but is unevenly distributed.
 The image loop on the right shows monthly average of water vapor content with the units are given in centimeters, which is the precipitable water or equivalent amount of water that could be produced if all the water vapor in the column were to condense.
-The lowest amounts of water vapor (0 centimeters) appear in yellow, and the highest amounts (6 centimeters) appear in dark blue.
+The lowest amounts of water vapor (0 cm) appear in yellow, and the highest amounts (6 cm) appear in dark blue.
 Areas of missing data appear in shades of gray.
 The maps are based on data collected by the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor on NASA's Aqua satellite.
 The most noticeable pattern in the time series is the influence of seasonal temperature changes and incoming sunlight on water vapor.
 In the tropics, a band of extremely humid air wobbles north and south of the equator as the seasons change.
 This band of humidity is part of the Intertropical Convergence Zone, where the easterly trade winds from each hemisphere converge and produce near-daily thunderstorms and clouds.
 Farther from the equator, water vapor concentrations are high in the hemisphere experiencing summer and low in the one experiencing winter.
 Another pattern that shows up in the time series is that water vapor amounts over land areas decrease more in winter months than adjacent ocean areas do.
 This is largely because air temperatures over land drop more in the winter than temperatures over the ocean.
 Water vapor condenses more rapidly in colder air.

 As water vapor absorbs light in the visible spectral range, its absorption can be used in spectroscopic applications (such as DOAS) to determine the amount of water vapor in the atmosphere.
 This is done operationally, e.g. from the Global Ozone Monitoring Experiment (GOME) spectrometers on ERS (GOME) and MetOp (GOME-2).
 The weaker water vapor absorption lines in the blue spectral range and further into the UV up to its dissociation limit around 243 nm are mostly based on quantum mechanical calculations and are only partly confirmed by experiments.